Capstone-Projects-2023-Spring/project-groupmeet/documentation/docs/development-plan/activities.md

 # Requirements Gathering

-For the requirements gathering portion of our intial development and planning, members of the team performed research on:
+For the requirements gathering portion of the initial development and planning phase, members of the team researched the following:
-- Compatible databases for our app to be hosted on
+- Compatible databases for the app to be hosted on
 - Functionally similar entities such as Calendar.com, and official calendar integrations such as Microsoft Office's Calendar and Google Calendar
-- Possible calendar sources that we could integrate in our app for syncing with a convenient user experience in mind
+- Possible calendar sources that could be integrated into the app for syncing with a convenient user experience in mind

 # Top-level Design

-1. Establish Google Firebase for a cloud-hosted database that we can host our app on
+1. Establish Google Firebase for a cloud-hosted database that can host the app
 2. Generate foundational app features such as welcome, account creation and login pages
 3. Group creation and code/link sharing feature development
 4. Create group finalization algorithm(s) and develop procedures performed at this stage